nextflow-io/nf-hack17-tutorial/README.md

 #### Exercise 4.2

-Add a [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) directive to the `quantification` process to output the process result into a directory of your choice.
+Add a [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) directive to the `quantification` process to store the process results into a directory of your choice.

 #### Recap